California Department of Public Health End of Life Option Act Forms and Information Click Here

 Yes.
 It is possible that good hospice care will make it unnecessary to end your life yourself.
 Brittany Maynard chose not to have hospice because her symptoms, which could not be relieved, were causing her suffering.
-Be sure to find out, before enrolling in any hospice, what its policy is on the End of Life Option Act; whether their physicians will prescribe and whether they will allow their staff to be present at ingestion.
+Be sure to find out, before enrolling in any hospice, what its policy is on the End of Life Option Act, whether their physicians will prescribe and whether they will allow their staff to be present at ingestion.

 IF I QUALIFY, DO I JUST TAKE A PILL?

 The physician can prescribe any medication s/he wants for this purpose.
-Recently, the preferred drug, Seconal, (the one that required emptying 100 capusles) has become unavailable.
+The preferred drug, Seconal, (the one that required emptying 100 capsules) has become unavailable.
 A mixture of drugs are now used.
 The solution is bitter.
 You must drink it quickly to prevent falling asleep before you have ingested the proper dose.
 Other drugs may be added to prevent nausea and vomiting.
 The cost for these drugs can vary from $450 to $3500.
 They are not covered by Medicare, but Medi-Cal and some private insurances will cover a portion of the cost.